Biodiversity

 In addition, our employees are constantly aware of the environmental impact our business activities generate at every operation of research and development, manufacturing, distribution and sales.
 At all of our establishments, efforts are made to continually reduce this environmental impact.

-Sunovion team -landscaping project work at Born Learning Trails
+Landscaping project at Born Learning Trails, U.S.

-Sunovion team at Mass Audubon (U.S.)
+Sunovion (currently, Sumitomo Pharma America, Inc.) team at Mass Audubon